Grate-Oracle-Lewot/GrateCrystal/README.md

 Q) Why not more moves?

 A) Same deal.
 You'll notice I had to remove a few moves to make room for some of the added ones.

+Q) Why not remove some Pokémon to make room for adding more?

+A) My focus is on making "bad" Pokémon better instead of removing them.

 Q) Why not remove the 25% chance for the AI to fail status moves?